swat-ds/fps.swarthmore.edu/_posts/2019-05-27-beyond-borders-binaries-a-conversation-and-workshop.md

   - beyond borders image.jpg
 event_fb_url: 'https://www.facebook.com/events/455654898524386/'
 ---
 **This was an official project program, activating the _Sanctuary_ exhibit.
+30+ people attended the panel discussion with many participating in the bookmaking workshop.
 Check out photos from the event taken by [Hosam Al-Obaidi](https://www.facebook.com/Say-Cheese-106758220748744/) on [Flickr](https://www.flickr.com/gp/154354320@N05/yT6466).**

 <hr/>